qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 and giving a reflectance value to each cell.
 Thus, you get sun-facing slopes lighted; the slopes facing away from the sun (in shadow) are darkened.

-* Begin this example by loading the ``gtopo30`` elevation raster.
-Start the GRASS Toolbox, and under the Raster category, double-click to open :menuselection:`Spatial analysis --> Terrain analysis`.
+#.
+Begin this example by loading the ``gtopo30`` elevation raster.
+Start the GRASS
+   Toolbox, and under the Raster category, double-click to open :menuselection:`Spatial analysis --> Terrain analysis`.
-* Then click **r.shaded.relief** to open the module.
+#.
+Then click :guilabel:`r.shaded.relief` to open the module.
-* Change the :guilabel:`azimuth angle` |selectNumber| 270 to 315.
+#.
+Change the :guilabel:`Azimuth angle` from 270 to 315.
-* Enter ``gtopo30_shade`` for the new hillshade raster, and click :guilabel:`Run`.
+#.
+Enter ``gtopo30_shade`` for the new hillshade raster, and click :guilabel:`Run`.
-* When the process completes, add the hillshade raster to the map.
-You should see it displayed in grayscale.
+#.
+When the process completes, add the hillshade raster to the map.
+You should see
+   it displayed in grayscale.
-* To view both the hillshading and the colors of the ``gtopo30`` together, move the hillshade map below the ``gtopo30`` map in the table of contents, then open the :menuselection:`Properties` window of ``gtopo30``, switch to the :guilabel:`Transparency` tab and set its transparency level to about 25%.
+#.
+To view both the hillshading and the colors of the ``gtopo30`` together, move
+   the hillshade map below the ``gtopo30`` map in the table of contents, then open the :menuselection:`Properties` window of ``gtopo30``, switch to the :guilabel:`Transparency` tab and set its transparency level to about 25%.

 You should now have the ``gtopo30`` elevation with its colormap and transparency setting displayed **above** the grayscale hillshade map.
 In order to see the